bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Aaron van Wirdum: 00:29:28

-I don't want to go there yet.
+No I don't want to go there yet.
 Where is this?
 I don't know how else to ask it.
 Is this in the Bitcoin Core wallet or is this in the Bitcoin Core like node software?